shaloo/docs.arcana/docs/auth/onboard/vanilla/custom-ui/build-social/twitch-oauth.md

 ---
 alias: twitch-social-auth
 title: 'User Login with Twitch'
-description: 'Learn how to add user onboarding in Vanilla HTML/CSS/JS Web3 apps using custom login UI and Twitch as the social provider.'
+description: 'Learn how to add user onboarding in Vanilla HTML/CSS/JS Web3 apps using custom login UI and Twitch as the social login provider.'
 arcana:
   root_rel_path: ../../../../..
   social_provider: "'twitch'"